 If you’re not sure what skills to include in your skills section, search for the job using the tool below and it’ll instantly give you a list of creative and design skills relevant to the role.
 For example, you can search for Graphic Designer to get skills that hiring managers in the graphic design industry want to see.

 Including numbers, metrics, or other concrete results in your bullet points is the best way to highlight what you actually accomplished — it tells the hiring manager how good you are (so you don't have to).

 - On your LinkedIn profile

-Tailor your resume and portfolio
+Tailoring your resume and portfolio

-The same can be said of any position, but for design roles, it’s especially important to research the company you’re applying to beforehand.
+You should tailor your resume for any position, but for design roles, it’s especially important to research the company you’re applying to beforehand.
 Take some time to get a sense of their house style, brand, and direction, and curate your portfolio to showcase a few of your most relevant samples.

 For more advice on how to personalize your resume, you can upload your resume and a copy of the job description to Targeted Resume.
 The free AI-powered program will then analyze the posting and identify any key skills missing from your resume.

 If nothing else, keep in mind these do’s and don’ts for resumes that need to showcase creativity and design skills.

 - Highlight design accomplishments and soft skills in your bullet points

 - List technical skills in your skills section